faster-cpython/benchmarking-public/results/bm-20230701-3.13.0a0-18b1fde/bm-20230701-pythonperf2-x86_64-python-main-3.13.0a0-18b1fde-vs-3.11.0.md

 Benchmark hidden because not significant (3): nbody, sqlglot_optimize, tornado_http
 Ignored benchmarks (18) of results/bm-20221024-3.11.0-deaf509/bm-20221024-pythonperf2-x86_64-python-v3.11.0-3.11.0-deaf509.json: 2to3, aiohttp, chameleon, dask, django_template, flaskblogging, genshi_text, genshi_xml, gunicorn, html5lib, pylint, sqlalchemy_declarative, sqlalchemy_imperative, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift

+# HPT report

+- Reliability score: 78.76% likely to be faster
+- 90% likely to have a speedup of 1.00x
+- 95% likely to have a speedup of 1.00x
+- 99% likely to have a speedup of 1.00x